andre-st/goodreads-toolbox/help/friendnet.md

 Comma-separated values (CSV) files can be easily processed with any social network analysis (SNA) software such as `R` with the `igraph` package or similar.
 You can ran other statistics software or query languages against CSV-files too, e.g. `q` is SQL for CSV.
+A user sent me a screenshot with Excel processing these data, which looked good too.

 ## Social network analysis (SNA)

-Network type:
+Generated network type:
 - Egocentric (not sociocentric/complete),
 - Directed   (not undirected),
 - Binary     (not valued),